be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 So, we're setting everything up and delegating actual deployment to the `bin/deploy.sh` script.

-Note that if you're creating a second, third, etc. job, don't start from scratch, use copy mode instead:
+Note that if you're creating the second, the third, etc. job, don't start from scratch, use copy mode instead:

 ![Copy the existing job](/assets/heroku-deploy/jenkins_copy.png){:width="725"}